Nine Tailed Fox, Huli Jing, Fox Spirit, Fox God, and Fox Demon.

 It is a silver-white fox with nine tails, howls like a newborn baby, and only shows up in flourishing, prosperous, and peaceful places.

 Nine-Tailed Fox Drawn by Shi Lin

-Huli Jing, recorded later in history, is a fox that obtained magic power, mostly can convert to or possess on human beings and come into the secular world.
+Huli Jing or Fox Spirit, recorded later in history, is a fox that obtained magic power, mostly can convert to or possess human beings and come into the secular world.

-Huli Jing can be good or bad, based on one's characteristics and practice means; however, in many folklores, they are evil creatures that would hurt or take away people's lives for their own benefit.
+Huli Jing or Fox Spirit can be good or bad, based on one's characteristics and practice means.

-Fox Spirit is the fox deity that practices and obtains power in righteous ways, followed the rules of Taoism Religion.
+Fox God is the fox deity that practices and obtains power in righteous ways, followed the rules of Taoism Religion.

-They would value morals and justice and help humans when it's necessary.
-Obtaining magic and immortality are their final goals, but they wouldn't hurt humans to achieve that.
+They are wiser and more powerful, value morals and justice, and would help humans when it's necessary.
+Obtaining magic and immortality are their final goals, but they would never hurt humans to achieve that.